Glockshna/ChunkAnalyzer/README.md

-Chunk Analyzer Beta 1.0 Mod Minecraft 1.7.10
+Chunk Analyzer Mod beta Release 0.71
 =======
 Note: This is a fork off of Otter In A Suit's original Chunk Analyzer mod.
 If you are looking for the original project you can find it here: https://github.com/otter-in-a-suit/ChunkAnalyzer
 This version is drastically different from the original project and will continue to diverge.